 - In 2018, the New Mexico Environment Department ("NMED") issued two separate Notices of Violation ("NOV") relating to upset and malfunction event emissions at two of our gas processing plants.
-Following information exchanges and discussions with NMED regarding the events and the propriety of the alleged violations, in February 2019 we entered into preliminary settlement agreements to resolve the alleged violations under each NOV for administrative penalties approximating \$150,000 and \$142,000, respectively.
-We intend to mitigate a portion of each administrative penalty through the implementation of environmentally beneficial projects. - In 2018, the Colorado Department of Public Health and Environment ("CDPHE") issued a Compliance Advisory in relation to an improperly permitted facility flare and related air emissions from flare operations at one of our gas processing plants that we self-disclosed to CDPHE in December 2017.
+Following information exchanges and discussions with NMED regarding the events and the propriety of the alleged violations, in February 2019 we entered into preliminary settlement agreements to resolve the alleged violations under each NOV for administrative penalties approximating \$150,000 and \$142,000, respectively, which, to date, have not been consummated.
+Subsequently, in August 2020, NMED issued an Administrative Compliance Order (the "August ACO") alleging that emissions at four of our natural gas processing plants, inclusive of the two gas processing plants subject to the aforementioned NOVs, exceeded respective air permit limits or requirements during various instances of what we reported were facility upsets, malfunctions, startups or shutdowns from May of 2017 through August 2018.
+The factual allegations and asserted penalties underlying the foregoing NOVs were incorporated into the August ACO, which asserts an administrative civil penalty of approximately \$3.3 million for those emissions events and others at the four gas processing plants during the stated period of time.
+We intend to challenge the allegations and asserted penalties in the August ACO based on legal limitations, including that emissions in exceedance of permit limits or requirements due to facility upset, malfunction, startup, and shutdown events are not subject to civil penalties under New Mexico law.
+We formally responded to the August ACO and will engage in information exchanges and discussions with NMED about the propriety of the allegations and asserted penalties, and the matter may go to hearing. - In 2018, the Colorado Department of Public Health and Environment ("CDPHE") issued a Compliance Advisory in relation to an improperly permitted facility flare and related air emissions from flare operations at one of our gas processing plants that we self-disclosed to CDPHE in December 2017.
 Following information exchanges and discussions with CDPHE, a resolution was proposed pursuant to which the plant's air permit would be revised to include the flare and emissions limits for such flare in addition to us paying an administrative penalty as well as an economic benefit payment generally covering the period when the flare was required to be included in the facility air permit, in a combined amount expected to be between approximately \$375,000 and \$460,000.
-We are still evaluating and holding discussions with CDPHE as to the foregoing amounts and proposed settlement terms. - In June 2020, NMED issued an Administrative Compliance Order (the "ACO") alleging that emissions at several of our field compression sites exceeded respective air permit limits or requirements during various instances of what DCP reported were facility upsets, malfunctions, startups or shutdowns between 2018 to the first half of 2019.
-The ACO asserts an administrative civil penalty of approximately \$5.3 million.
-We intend to challenge the allegations and asserted penalties based on legal limitations and because emissions in exceedance of permit limits or requirements due to facility upset, malfunction, startup and shutdown events are not subject to civil penalties under New Mexico law.
-We formally responded to the ACO, and will engage in information exchanges and discussions with NMED about the propriety of allegations in the ACO and the asserted penalties, and the ACO may go to hearing.
+We are still evaluating and holding discussions with CDPHE as to the foregoing amounts and proposed settlement terms. - In June 2020, NMED issued an Administrative Compliance Order (the "June ACO") alleging that emissions at several of our field compression sites exceeded respective air permit limits or requirements during various instances of what we reported were facility upsets, malfunctions, startups or shutdowns between 2018 to the first half of 2019.
+The June ACO asserts an administrative civil penalty of approximately \$5.3 million.
+We intend to challenge the allegations and asserted penalties based on legal limitations, including that emissions in exceedance of permit limits or requirements due to facility upset, malfunction, startup, and shutdown events are not subject to civil penalties under New Mexico law.
+We formally responded to the June ACO and will engage in information exchanges and discussions with NMED about the propriety of the allegations and asserted penalties, and the matter may go to hearing.